ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:
 - Ballerina uses `*http:Conflict` to denote that one type is a subtype of another.
 In this case, `ConflictingIsoCodesError` is a subtype of `http:Conflict`.
-- The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
-Based on the need, users can have any data type for their response body.
+- The body of the response is of type `ErrorMsg`, which has a string field named `errmsg`.
+Users can have any data type for their response body based on their needs.
-- Ballerina has a defined set of types for each HTTP status code.
-This allows you to write services in a type-oriented way, which in turn is helpful when it comes to tooling and generating OpenAPI specifications for HTTP services.
+- Ballerina has a defined set of types for each HTTP status code, which allows you to write services in a type-oriented way, which is helpful for tooling and generating OpenAPI specifications for HTTP services.

 #### Create the second resource

-Create the second resource of the first endpoint to add new COVID-19 data to the dataset by ISO code, using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code as shown below.
+Create the second resource of the first endpoint to add new COVID-19 data to the dataset by ISO code, using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code, as shown below.

 ![Create POST resource](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-post-resource.gif)